 A new study has revealed that couples who drink together are much happier in the long term than couples where only one person drank.

-According to the study, called Drinking Patterns Among Older Couples, the couples who didn't see eye to eye when it comes to drinking had the most arguments and unhappiness in their relationships.
+According to the study, titled Drinking Patterns Among Older Couples, the couples who didn't see eye to eye when it comes to drinking had the most arguments and unhappiness in their relationships.

-'Wives who reported drinking alcohol reported increased negative marital quality over time when husbands reported not drinking,' reads the study.
+"Wives who reported drinking alcohol reported increased negative marital quality over time when husbands reported not drinking," the study said.

 Now, that's not to say that a teetotaler can't have a strong relationship with someone who enjoys a drink, but according to the study, finding someone who has the same alcohol habits as you can make life a bit easier and your relationship a bit longer.